wehlutyk/thesis/content/3-gistr-3-methods.md

 There is no need to restrict ourselves to simpler changes as was necessary for the inference procedure used with digital traces from blogspace.
 By creating an artificial setting, the experiment design also lets us control the reading and writing conditions as well as the context in which sentences appear, which further removes one of the inevitable uncertainties of the previous protocol (albeit at the cost of less ecological conditions).

-The laboratory transmission chain paradigm is not a good fit for our exploratory approach however: we aim to collect data that will allow us to study both the complete set of transformations undergone by short utterances such as online quotations, and the interactions and cumulative effect of such changes;
+However, the laboratory transmission chain paradigm is not a good fit for our exploratory approach: we aim to collect data that will allow us to study both the complete set of transformations undergone by short utterances such as online quotations, and the interactions and cumulative effect of such changes;
 yet we do not know in advance the types of changes that subjects will make, or the extent to which such changes vary according to the type of linguistic content.
 Transmission chain studies typically start with an a priori hypothesis focused on a well-identified type of content, which is then empirically tested by contrasting the evolutionary outcome of two classes of sentences.
-Instead, our goal here is to provide first steps in characterising the process by which such evolution of linguistic content arises, and observe how it accumulates in the long term.
+Instead, our goal here is to provide first steps to characterise the process by which such evolution of linguistic content arises, and observe how it accumulates in the long term.
 The setup must thus allow us to collect enough data to extract regularities in successive transformations operated by different subjects on different sentences, and provide a resolving power similar to that of substitutions in online quotations so that we can compare results with the previous chapter.
-Since our main target is the set of detailed transformations and their interactions, a phenomenan of higher dimensionality than the contrast of accumulated outcomes, it is also crucial to fine-tune the difficulty of the read-write task and the complexity of the source sentences, in order to trigger a set of transformations varied enough that it could approach some of the changes encountered in real life situations.
+Since our main target is the set of detailed transformations and their interactions, a phenomenon of higher dimensionality than the contrast of accumulated outcomes, it is also crucial to fine-tune the difficulty of the read-write task and the complexity of the source sentences, in order to trigger a set of transformations varied enough that it could approach some of the changes encountered in real life situations.
 Our progress therefore involves a non-trivial trial-and-error component: indeed, a task made too easy or too difficult, and more so a set of source sentences that are too complex or too straightforward, will lead to either mass deletions or perfect conservation (or the former followed by the latter), none of which can help characterise the more intricate changes that linguistic content undergoes in the ecological setting we aim to simulate.

 #### Web and smartphone experiments

-Complementary to laboratory studies and to approaches using online digital traces, a new empirical approach based on Web browsers and mobile computing is striking a different balance in the trade-offs of experimental work which seems very promising in addressing the problems outlined above.
+Complementary to laboratory studies and to approaches using online digital traces, a new empirical approach based on Web browsers and mobile computing is striking a different balance in the trade-offs of experimental work;
+it seems very promising in addressing the problems outlined above.
 Indeed, browsers (both on desktop and mobile) and smartphones have evolved into powerful, ubiquitous application environments for which one can develop any kind of experiment involving text, graphics, and human interactions.
 At the cost of increased engineering requirements and a different approach to subject recruitment, Web and smartphone experiments give the designer full control over what data is collected and the way interactions are framed (similar to laboratory experiments), and make it possible to quickly collect data sets at scales comparable to what filtered and cleaned digital traces provide.